AedenThomas/ScuderiaEstate/README.md

 ## What is our unique selling proposition (USP)?
 While many platforms provide property-related data, they tend to serve only specific user groups—such as investors, developers, or landlords—and often come with complex interfaces, high subscription costs, or outdated designs.
 This creates barriers for first-time buyers and individual investors who need clarity and confidence when making property decisions.
 Scuderia Estate sets itself apart by offering a unified, user-friendly platform that brings together the most critical insights in one place.
 Figure X illustrates how existing platforms are positioned in relation to their target users and common limitations.

-FigureX.
+Figure 8.
 Competitor Positioning Overview
 <img width="780" alt="Competitor Analysis1" src="https://github.com/user-attachments/assets/97a5526e-2622-4009-b10c-b715c79d23e5" />

 Our service integrates AI powered price forecasting, crime and environmental risk data, and demographic insights, which are often overlooked by competitors.
 Unlike platforms that require technical expertise or large budgets, Scuderia Estate is designed for accessibility, with an intuitive interface and affordable pricing that make it easy for anyone to use, whether on desktop or mobile.
 In a market where other services feel fragmented or overwhelming, Scuderia Estate delivers clarity, reliability, and smart technology in one seamless experience.
 This is clearly shown in Table 2.

-TableX.
+Table 1.
 Feature Comparison Across Platforms
 | Feature               | ScuderiaEstate | PropertyData | Nimbus Maps | LandInsight | Lendlord | Home.co.uk |
 |-----------------------|----------------|---------------|--------------|--------------|-----------|--------------|
 | Price (per month)     | Affordable for SMEs<br>(Free for individuals) | £14+         | £80–150      | £45–135      | Free / £12 | Free         |